-HR Advisor: Builds strong relationships and provides trusted advice to assigned managers on the full range of HR programs, such as: talent management, including performance management, succession planning and talent development; HR policies and processes; employee relations, employee reward and recognition; employee survey findings, etc. Builds knowledge of business strategies of client groups.
+HR Advisor: Builds strong relationships and provides trusted advice to assigned managers on HR programs, such as: performance management, succession planning and talent development; HR policies and processes; employee relations, employee reward and recognition; employee survey findings, etc. Builds knowledge of business strategies of client groups.

 Talent Management : At the direction of the Regional HR Business Partner, supports implementation of established framework for assessing and developing organizational talent.
 Provides support for assigned managers in executing talent assessment and performance management processes.

-Manager Development : Partners with Regional HR Business Partner and Talent & Organization Development (T&OD) team on initiatives to improve manager skills and knowledge.
+Manager Development : Partners with Regional HR Business Partner and the Global Talent Management team on initiatives to improve manager skills and knowledge.

 Rewards and Recognition : Ensures jobs of assigned client groups are appropriately documented and works with compensation to review benchmark data.
-Reviews compensation recommendations.
+Reviews compensation recommendations as appropriate.

 Workforce Analytics: Monitors key workforce metrics - e.g., turnover, exit interview, BES results - to identify "early warning" signals.
 Reviews workforce analytics and provides insights to HRBPs and Line of Business management.